The Village: Dublin's Best Park, Farmers Market & A Beach Walk

 St Anne's Park

 You'll pass by some neighbourhoods as you walk to St Anne's Park.
-On my guided walk we talk more about them, the housing crisis in Ireland and what led to it.
+On my guided walk we talk more about the housing crisis in Ireland and what led to it.

 The Guinness Family Park